datumorphism/datumorphism.github.io/content/wiki/statistical-estimation/confidence-interval.md

 When we have a small sample size, we do not have the macroscopic view to neglect the "glitches".

-We have been talking the approximations
+We have been talking approximations

 $$
 \frac{\bar X - \mu}{\sigma_{\bar x}}  \sim  \frac{\bar X - \mu}{ S_{\bar x} } .